Trusted-AI/AIX360/README.md

 ## Acknowledgements

-AIX360 is built with the help of several open source packages, which are all listed in setup.py.
-Some of these include:
+AIX360 is built with the help of several open source packages.
+All of these are listed in setup.py and some of these include:
 * Tensorflow https://www.tensorflow.org/about/bib
 * Pytorch https://github.com/pytorch/pytorch
 * scikit-learn https://scikit-learn.org/stable/about.html

+## License Information

+Please view both the "LICENSE" file as well as the folder "Supplementary License" present in the root directory for licening information.